joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 ## Organization
 The repository  is designed around a "flat" organizational structure for ease of navigation, however problems in the repository are easily grouped into categories related to their type.
-The following table presents one such organizational structure, with problems in each category organized (roughly) by complexity of the solution.
+The following table presents one such organizational structure, with problems in each category organized (roughly) by length or conceptual difficulty of the solution.

 | Category  | Problems | Complexity |
 | ------------- | ------------- | ------------- |